osama-abuzaid/osama-abuzaid.github.io/_pages/about.md

   - /about.html
 ---

-I'm a mathematics PhD student in Aalto supervised by Eveliina Peltola.
+I'm a mathematics PhD student in Aalto University supervised by Eveliina Peltola.
 Currently the main focus of my research is in large deviation principle of N-radial SLE, but my research interests extend to scaling limits of discrete lattice models and combinatorial knot detection algorithms.

 You may contact me via email: \[first name\](dot)\[surename\](at)aalto(dot)fi